mangalam-research/wed/tech_notes.rst

 Data selection
   The selection that corresponds to the GUI selection in the data tree.
-  Methods working with this selection have "data" in their name.
+  Methods working with this selection have ``data`` in their name.
 Mode will typically want to work with this selection.

 Carets